hackclub/winter/jmuku.md

 8) Test the smart mirror and make any necessary adjustments.
 Make sure the display is displaying the correct information and the mirror is properly secured in place.

-Will also be looking through different youtube videos
+Will also be looking through different youtube videos we'll be following youtube videos for making it.
+We have a frame which is similarly sized to our monior.
+We will be using that

 ## Budget
 The Products Include Delivery And Taxes!